 Unified Metadata Model (UMM)

 Initially, designers of the CMR considered standardizing all CMR metadata to a single, interoperable metadata format - ISO 19115.
-However, NASA decided to continue supporting multiple metadata standards in the CMR — in response to concerns expressed by the data provider community over the expense involved in converting existing metadata systems to systems capable of generating ISO 19115.
+However, NASA decided to continue supporting multiple metadata standards in the CMR - in response to concerns expressed by the data provider community over the expense involved in converting existing metadata systems to systems capable of generating ISO 19115.
 In order to continue supporting multiple metadata standards, NASA designed a method to easily translate from one supported standard to another and constructed a model to support the process.
-Thus, the Unified Metadata Model (UMM) for EOSDIS metadata was born as part of the EOSDIS Metadata Architecture Studies (MAS I and II) conducted between 2012 and 2013.
+Thus, the Unified Metadata Model (UMM) for NASA's Earth Observation System Data and Information System (EOSDIS) metadata was born as part of the EOSDIS Metadata Architecture Studies (MAS I and II) conducted between 2012 and 2013.

-The UMM is an extensible metadata model which provides a ‘Rosetta stone’ or cross-walk for mapping between CMR-supported metadata standards.
-Rather than create mappings from each CMR-supported metadata standard to each other, each standard is mapped centrally to the UMM model, thus reducing the number of translations required from n x (n-1) to 2n.
+UMM is an extensible metadata model which provides a cross-walk for mapping between CMR-supported metadata standards.
+Rather than create mappings from each CMR-supported metadata standard to each other, each standard is mapped centrally to UMM, thus reducing the number of translations required from n x (n-1) to 2n.

 Note: n is the number of CMR-supported metadata standards.